-Every voice is different, so no single EQ setting will magically improve all of your dialogue.
+Every voice is different, so no single EQ setting will magically improve all your dialogue.
 However, you can tweak three key areas that will usually improve the overall sound of dialogue.

-First, you'll start with a high-pass filter to roll all of the bass frequencies below 85 Hz.
-Next, you'll sweep the mid-range frequencies around 250 Hz.
+First, you'll start with a high-pass filter to roll off all the bass frequencies below 85 Hz.
+Next, you'll sweep the midrange frequencies around 250 Hz.
 This is the beefiest range of most voices and can often become boxy, muffled, or muddy.
-Attenuating a wide range of mid-range frequencies, even by just a few decibels, can really warm up a voice and improve its clarity.
+Attenuating a wide range of midrange frequencies, even by just a few decibels, can really warm up a voice and improve its clarity.
 Finally, you'll enhance the high frequencies to add vocal presence, intelligibility, and sparkle by applying a nice wide boost around 3-5 kHz.